Chitaoji/lazyr/README.md

 ### Safe space

-Remember that leaving a lazy module inactivated *forever* may be **very** dangerous, for example, the following codes will cause an error:
+When you are developing a module yourself, leaving a lazy import inactivated *forever* may be **very** dangerous, because other users who import from your module may be unaware of that, and thus get surprising bugs.
+For example, the following codes will cause an error:

 ```py
 lazyr.register("pandas")